 - “Fossils Roadshow,” presented by George Phillips of the Mississippi Natural History Museum, Jackson

-- Archaeology demonstrations, presented by Mississippi State University faculty members Evan Peacock and Janet Rafferty
+- Archaeology artifacts-identification sessions, presented by Mississippi State University faculty members Evan Peacock and Janet Rafferty

 - Veterans Day observances